PM reviews relief work in flood-hit Balochistan as death toll rises past 130

 Rains, floods wreak havoc in Balochistan

-According to the PDMA, 136 people have lost their lives in rain-related incidents in Balochistan since June 1, while 70 others have been injured during this period.
+According to the latest PDMA report, 136 people have lost their lives in rain-related incidents in Balochistan since June 1, while 70 others have been injured during this period.

 Further, the authority said on Monday that several roads and bridges were washed away by floods.
 It said that a bridge connecting Lasbela and Sindh, which was damaged seven days ago, had not yet been repaired.